 Dan Tanna is a private investigator in the gambling town of Las Vegas, Nevada.
 Las Vegas can be seedy or glamorous, depending upon the point of view.
 This show is also notable for perhaps ...
 See full summary »

-This series features the missions of the Los Angeles Police Department's Special Weapons and Tactics team.
+This series features the missions of the fictional W.C.P.D.'s Special Weapons and Tactics team.
 They are a team of highly trained and heavily armed police officers who's purpose is to make coordinated assaults on armed and dangerous criminals in sensitive situations and defensible locations.
 Written by

 Kenneth Chisholm <email@example.com>